awslabs/mountpoint-s3/doc/CONFIGURATION.md

 ```

 This will create a RAM disk mounted at `/mnt/mp-cache-tmpfs` with access restricted to the current user.
-By default, Linux will limit the size to 50% of the physical memory available on the system.
+By default, Linux will set the size of the RAM disk to 50% of the physical memory available on the system.
 The size is configurable using the `size` option.

 You can then start Mountpoint using the directory where the RAM disk was mounted.